Table of Contents

 - Glucose is the brain’s sole energy source, so eat a balanced diet and avoid extreme low-carbohydrate diets.

-- Narrowed arteries (atherosclerosis) can reduce blood flow to the brain, so make sure you eat a low-fat, low-cholesterol diet.
+- Narrowed arteries, known as atherosclerosis, can limit blood flow to the brain.
+To help, eat a low-fat, low-cholesterol diet.

 Stay mentally active

-There are many things that you can do to keep your brain in shape, such as doing crossword puzzles or Sudoku, reading, playing cards, or putting together a jigsaw puzzle.
-Finally, don’t watch too much television, as that is a passive activity and does little to stimulate your brain.
+You can do many things to keep your brain healthy.
+Try crossword puzzles, Sudoku, reading, playing cards, or jigsaw puzzles.
+Finally, try not to watch too much television.
+It is a passive activity and does not help your brain.

 Socialize